flatironinstitute/kbucket/README.md

 ### Hosting your own hub

 When creating a new kb-share, one of the configuration options is to specify the URL for the parent kb-hub.
 By default this is the root node hosted by us.
 But there are several reasons why this is not ideal.
 First, if you are behind a firewall, then all content transferred outside of your internal network will need to pass through our hub (might become slow).
 Second, you may not trust the stability of our server.
 Third, you may share data with colleagues on a nearby or faster network.
 In general it does not make sense for the most kb-shares to be directly connected to the same root node.
-Therefore, you will probably want to direct your share to one of our many sub-kb-hubs (to be announced later), or to simply host your own.
+Therefore, you will probably want to direct your share to one of our sub-hubs (to be specified later), or to simply host your own.

 The first step is to determine a server that you will use to host the hub.
 Ideally this should be a computer with a port open to the wider internet, but this is not a strict requirement.
 For example, if you primarily need to share files within your own organization, then a hub within the firewall could be useful.
 Also, if you want to use your hub to access data from web applications, you should also get a SSL certificate for your server/hub so that you can serve content via https (web pages that are served over https can only access content from servers that are also running https).